Licensing Guides

 Maryland Electrician Licensing Exam Details

 PSI Exams administers the statewide master electrician exam.
-You can contact PSI by calling 800-733-9267.
-The examination application costs $65.
+You can contact PSI by calling 800-733-9267 or register through the PSI website.
 Exam preparation materials and candidate information bulletins are available.
-The test contains 100 questions that must be answered within four hours.
+The master test contains 90 questions that must be answered within four hours and the Journeyperson test contains 70 questions that must be answered within three and a half hours.
 In Maryland, you must receive at least a 70% score to pass.

 The exam covers the following topics: